 - Drain cooked sweet potatoes, mash until very smooth, and set aside to cool off a bit.

 - Combine the sugar and cinnamon in a small bowl.
 Stir and set aside.

 - In a medium bowl combine: melted butter, brown sugar, beaten eggs, cream, vanilla, salt, and flour.
 Whisk well to combine, a hand mixer can be used as well.

 - Add the mixture to the mashed sweet potatoes and stir until well combined.
 A hand mixer can be used for this as well.

 - Transfer the mixture to the prepared baking dish.
 Smooth the top.

-Sprinkle with chopped pecans and cinnamon sugar evenly.
-Drizzle the melted butter on top.
+- Sprinkle with chopped pecans and cinnamon sugar evenly.
+Drizzle the remaining 3 tablespoons of melted butter on top.

-Cover dish with foil, to avoid pecan topping from burning.
+- Cover the dish with foil, to avoid the pecan topping from burning.
 Bake for about 30 minutes, uncover and bake for another 20-30 minutes or until puffed and lightly browned on the edges and top.

 - Serve immediately or cool and refrigerate for later.